Website Accessibility, A11Y And ADA Compliance to WCAG 2.1 AA Standards

 The short answer is no. The long answer is no.

 I only hope to show you why this is important; what the proper path is and how to hire an expert to help you get there…and I promise to keep it to a bare minimum.

 What’s the Law on ADA Website Compliance?

-The Americans with Disabilities Act (ADA) is most often associated with the accommodations that should be afforded to disabled people at physical locations like an office building; think of ramps for people in wheelchairs or Braille on elevator buttons for blind people.
+The Americans with Disabilities Act (ADA) is most often associated with the accommodations that should be afforded to people with disabilities at physical locations like an office building; think of ramps for people in wheelchairs or Braille on elevator buttons for blind people.

 The ADA also states that ADA Title I or ADA Title III businesses must develop websites that offer “reasonable accessibility” to people with disabilities.

 Title I Businesses have 15 or more full time employees for at least 20 weeks per calendar year.
 Businesses that have 14 or fewer employees, or operate less than 20 weeks per year are exempt.